Health Tips for Grandparents

 Spread love, not germs

-- Scrub all potentially germy surfaces, such as stair railings, doorknobs, kitchen pulls, bathroom faucets and countertops.
+- Scrub all potentially germy surfaces.This includes stair railings, doorknobs, kitchen pulls, bathroom faucets and countertops.
 Germs can live up to three hours on these places.
 Soares recommends bleach wipes you can toss out after using.

 “I always tell my patients that the secret to healthy aging involves three pillars — physical interaction, social interaction and intellectual interaction,” Soares says.
 “A relationship with grandchildren does all that.
 It’s better than any pill I can give them.”